-I have financial aid but I heard that excess checks don't come out until two weeks after school starts.
+I have financial aid but I heard that excess checks don't come out until three weeks after school starts.
 Do I still have to pay by the payment deadline?

 Students whose financial aid is not complete prior to the published fee payment deadline are required to pay their balances.
 You may not be required to make a payment by the deadline if you have enough anticipated financial aid to pay your bill, and that aid is finalized.
 It is important to be absolutely sure that is the case, however, and Armstrong has provided tools so that you can do this.
 There is a service you can get to through the Port of Armstrong called "Touchnet Bill Pay System" which will show you the difference between your total bill and your anticipated aid, including any potential refunds.
 It is in the Student Services box on the Home tab, right underneath the link for SHIP.
 Look at your current account activity for the upcoming term to see your charges and estimated financial aid.
 If your financial aid award will not cover your entire bill, you are responsible to make payment by the published deadlines.
 Failure to do so on a timely basis may result in having your class schedule dropped.

 My financial aid is not finished; I am waiting on the Financial Aid office.
 Will my classes be dropped?

 The financial aid process can be long and cumbersome.
 We encourage you to keep in constant contact with your financial aid counselor to ensure that you have completed all the required tasks for getting your aid.
 The sooner you start the process, the better.
 Students whose financial aid is incomplete will be required to submit payments by the published payment deadlines to ensure their classes are not at risk of being dropped.

 Changes to your course schedule will most likely result in additional or reduced charges on your student account.
 After you have made changes you should refer to your Touchnet account to verify the impact of those changes on your current balance.